devMoAli/React-Redux-Toolkit-Simple-Counter/README.md

 # React-Redux-Toolkit-Simple-Counter
 Increment, Decrement and Increment by certain value
 ## Available Scripts

-In the project directory, you can run:
+Redux alone Codes are commented, you only need three files with Redux Toolkit ( counterSlice - Counter - Store ) In the project directory, you can run:

 ### `npm start`